armsp/AIFU/README.md

 **How to contribute?**

 Steps -
 1. Go to the country of the concerned article/news.
+If the article/news does not pertain to a country then submit it as `global`.
-2. Enter the article, organization and other details you could discern (you see an example when you go to the country)
+2. Enter the article, media organization and other details you could discern (see examples when you navigate to a country)
 3. Press `Submit`

 ## Outline